adamcobabe/mrv/doc/source/usage.rst

 	>>> for mit in m.map:                  # iterate face-vertices
 	>>> 	mit.faceId(); mit.vertId()

-As it has only been hinted at in the example, all shortcuts supported by Components, i.e. ``m.cf[1,3,5]`` will work with iterators as well.
+As it has only been hinted at in the example, it should be clarified that all shortcuts supported by Components, i.e. ``m.cf[1,3,5]`` will work with iterators as well.

 ==========
 Selections
 ==========